elouak1002/TheBackrowers/README.md

 ### Support needed

-The version of the softwares used must be strictly the following ones :
+The version of the software used must be the following ones :

 - Java SE 8
 - Gradle 6